About this website

 The flounce was technically a bit challenging using a rolled hem pressor foot on my sewing machine because this polyester fabric frayed a bit easily and the curves at some points were pretty sharp.
 I should have just used the rolled hem function on my serger.
 A lesson learned.
 I will utilize my serger more in the future.

-Please check out this page for this pattern to sew the skirt yourself, or you can always hire me to make this skirt for you.
+Please check out this page for this pattern to sew the skirt yourself.